Deep Nets: What have they ever done for Vision?: Deep Nets and Biological Vision

 It should also be emphasized that while Deep Nets perform computations bottom-up in a feedforward manner there is considerable evidence of top-down processing in the brain \citep{lee2003hierarchical}, particularly driven by top-down attention \citep{gregoriou2014lesions}.
 Researchers have also identified cortical circuits \citep{mcmanus2011adaptive} which implement spatial interactions (though possibly in a bottom-up and top-down manner).
 These types of phenomena require other families of mathematical models, perhaps the compositional models described in Section~\ref{sec:explosion}.

 But, more fundamentally, it must be acknowledged that there are big differences between the artificial neurons used in Deep Nets and real neurons in the brain.
 Artificial models of neurons are, at best, great simplifications of realistic neurons as shown by studies of real neurons in vitro \citep{poirazi2001impact}.
 Neuroscientists have found that there are over one hundred different types of neurons, and there are enormous morphological differences which may be exploited to enable computation \citep{seung2012connectome}.
 There is also lack of detailed understanding of neural circuits.
-For example, the wiring diagram of C-elegans has been known for over thirty years but there is still only limited understanding of how it functions as a neural circuit (as stated by O. Hobert the wiring diagram ``is like a road map that tells you where cars can drive, but does not tell you when or where cars are actually driving'').
-Understanding neural circuits will also require understanding their dynamics and how this can change based on a host of possible mechanisms such as rapidly changing synapses \citep{von1994correlation}.
-Understanding real neurons and real neural circuits is a fascinating scientific challenge and exciting engineering advances \citep{boyden2005millisecond} and the availability of huge datasets and the tools to analyze them means that progress will surely be made.
-But these are highly challenging scientific tasks.
-In summary, the jump between real neural circuits and the artificial circuits in Deep Nets remains huge and it is likely that real neural circuits will be ultimately found to be much more complicated.
+For example, the wiring diagram of C-elegans has been known for over thirty years but there is still only limited understanding of how it functions as a neural circuit.
+As stated by O. Hobert the wiring diagram ``is like a road map that tells you where cars can drive, but does not tell you when or where cars are actually driving'' \citep{jabr2012connectome}.
+Understanding real neurons and real neural circuits is a fascinating scientific challenge and exciting new engineering techniques, e.g., \citep{boyden2005millisecond}, combined with the availability of huge datasets and the tools to analyze them suggest that we may be close to gaining insight into biological neural networks that can be used to develop more advanced artificial neural networks.